Correa, Astros clinch AL West, open playoffs vs White Sox

 AP Sports Writer

+HOUSTON (AP) — Jose Altuve got straight to the point when asked what Carlos Correa means to the Houston Astros after his mighty swing launched them into the playoffs Thursday night.

+“We are where we are because of him,” the star second baseman said.

-HOUSTON (AP) — Carlos Correa hit his career-high 25th homer with a three-run shot and the Houston Astros clinched the AL West with a 3-2 win over the Tampa Bay Rays on Thursday night.
+Correa hit his career-high 25th homer with a three-run shot and the Astros clinched the AL West with a 3-2 win over the Tampa Bay Rays.

 “They’re used to winning and we hate losing.
 And now the fun begins,” manager Dusty Baker said.